 - Opportunistic/Development: Higher Risk/Higher Return.
 These properties require “enhancement” in order to generate the expected level of returns.
 Enhancement can range from ground-up development to redeployment of existing structures.

-- Invest directly in specific properties — Investing directly means that all of your money goes entirely into the investment, and all of the returns associated with it go back into your pocket.
-RealCrowd is not a middleman, but provides the marketplace for you to have direct access to established real estate deals without adding a management level and fees.
+- Invest Directly in Specific Properties — RealCrowd is not a middleman but provides the marketplace for you to have direct access to established real estate deals without adding a management level and fees.

-- Transparency and direct access — RealCrowd is very transparent about each deal.
-You can readily call and talk with the deal sponsor directly and have your specific questions answered and concerns addressed.
-All the documents that you need to perform due diligence, electronically sign deals and file related taxes are online and accessible 24/7.
+- Transparency and Direct Access — All the documents that you need to perform due diligence, electronically sign deals and file related taxes are online and accessible 24/7.

-- Ready access to a wide selection of deals — Many competing sites are only a few offerings per month.
-RealCrowd seems to have a larger selection of offerings in various sectors on an ongoing basis.
-They aim to have between 6 and 10 available at any given time to provide ample opportunities to diversify your investments.
+- Ready Access to a Wide Selection of Deals — RealCrowd aims to have between 6 and 10 deals available at any given time to provide ample opportunities to diversify your investments.

-- Service is free — RealCrowd charges technology access fees for the operating partners’ use of the service.
-Investors are not charged asset management fees, upfront fees, carried interest fees or any other fee.
+- Free — Investors are not charged asset management fees, upfront fees, carried interest fees or any other fees.

-- No 30-day “cooling off” period — Many CFREs require that you wait 30 days after registering on their site before you invest.
-Since offerings on RealCrowd are structured in a way that allows for general solicitations or public advertising, there is no SEC imposed mandatory waiting period.
+- No 30-Day “Cooling Off” Period — Since offerings on RealCrowd are structured in a way that allows for general solicitations or public advertising, there is no SEC-imposed mandatory waiting period.

-- High underwriting standards for sponsors — You won’t find any “fix and flip” individuals using crowdfunding as a “capital of last resort”.
-While all the real estate crowdfunding platforms tout high standards, the caliber of sponsors on RealCrowd seems to be the big guys (funding $150 million to $4-5 billion properties) that are well-capitalized with experience and favorable track records in the particular properties they’re fun.
+- High Underwriting Standards for Sponsors — While all the real estate crowdfunding platforms tout high standards, the caliber of sponsors on RealCrowd seems to be the big guys (funding $150 million to $4-5 billion properties) that are well-capitalized with experience and favorable track records.

-- No secondary market — Not unlike other CFREs, there is no secondary market for RealCrowd investments.
+- No Secondary Market — There is no secondary market for RealCrowd investments.
 If you invest, you are in it for the duration of the agreed-to term.